keevindoherty/keevindoherty.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm a robotics researcher at <a href="https://bostondynamics.com">Boston Dynamics</a> where I work on perception and state estimation for the Atlas humanoid robot.

-I'm a PhD student at the <a href="http://www.mit.edu/">Massachusetts Institute of Technology</a> in the <a href="http://aeroastro.mit.edu/">AeroAstro department</a>, as part of the <a href="http://mit.whoi.edu/">MIT/WHOI Joint Program</a>.
+Previously, I completed my PhD at the <a href="http://www.mit.edu/">Massachusetts Institute of Technology</a> in the <a href="http://aeroastro.mit.edu/">AeroAstro department</a>, as part of the <a href="http://mit.whoi.edu/">MIT/WHOI Joint Program</a>.
 I am a member of the <a